 The summary page shows the job with the two columns that will be transformed by the job.
 Click Finish.

 An include filter is adding to the resulting script to manipulate only one record.
 The final script is shown below.

 As shown below, the record is changed in Salesforce’s underlying database by redacting the phone and encrypting the street address.

-With Progress drivers, connection to the Salesforce schema and data in IRI Workbench provides tools to perform data discovery, integration, migration, governance, and analytics capabilities in the IRI Voracity ecosystem, just like other connected data sources and targets.
+With Progress or CData drivers, connection to the Salesforce schema and data in IRI Workbench provides tools to perform data discovery, integration, migration, governance, and analytics capabilities in the IRI Voracity ecosystem, just like other connected data sources and targets.